• Skip to primary navigation

 Crust

-• In a separate bowl, whip heavy cream until stiff peaks form.
+• In a separate bowl, use a hand mixer to whip heavy cream until stiff peaks form.
 Gently fold whipped cream into cream cheese mixture until just combined.

 • Pour filling into graham cracker crust and smooth the top with a spatula.
-Refrigerate until firm and chilled through, at least 2 hours.
-Serve chilled and store any leftovers in the refrigerator.
-(Or, freeze for up to 6 hours, or until frozen throughout, and slice and serve as a frozen treat).
+Refrigerate until firm and chilled, at least 2 hours.
+Serve chilled and store leftovers in the refrigerator.
+(To serve frozen, transfer to the freezer and allow to freeze for 6 hours.)

 Equipment Recommendations